Institut für Medizinische Virologie und Epidemiologie der Viruskrankheiten

 The HPV genome is a double-stranded, covalently closed DNA molecule of 8kbp that is packaged in a chromatinized form.
 The viral E1 and E2 proteins are the key replication activators and form a complex that recognizes the viral origin.
 E1 acts as DNA helicase and recruits host cell proteins to initiate the replication of the genome.
 E2 is not only a loader for the E1 helicase but also modulates viral transcription and acts as segregation factor for the viral genomes upon cell division.

-Our studies have uncovered that HPV encode E8^E2, an alternative E2 protein, which limits viral replication in undifferentiated cells by repressing viral transcription and E1/E2-dependent DNA replication.
+Our studies have uncovered that HPV encode E8^E2, an alternative E2 protein, limits viral replication in undifferentiated cells by repressing viral transcription and E1/E2-dependent DNA replication.
 Using a panel of different technologies (immunoprecipitation-mass spectrometry, fluorescence microscopy, RNA interference, transcription and replication reporter assays), we have identified the cellular NCoR/SMRT repressor complex as a mediator of E8^E2´s repression activities.
+Our recent in vivo studies have revealed that E8^E2 prevents the switch to the productive phase in undifferentiated cells which is incompatible with cell division and therefore tumor formation in vivo.
+This suggests that the E8^E2-NCoR/SMRT complex interaction might be an antiviral target.

-• we investigate the molecular mechanism of repression by the E8^E2-NCoR/SMRT complex
+• we investigate the molecular repression mechanism by the E8^E2-NCoR/SMRT complex

 Selected Publications: